pkhaan/DistributedSystemsProject/README.md

 * **Nikolas Giannakopoulos**
 * **Petros Chanas**

->The main Language used in the project is Java.
+>The main Language used in the project is Java .

 | Java     |Android App|